 Our wedding expert – Island Mike – a wedding officiant in the Virgin Islands and Puerto Rico – will walk you step-by -step through the wedding day order.

-(And just in case you’re considering a destination wedding in the islands, you can see his Wedding Packages in Puerto Rico.)
+(And just in case you’re considering a destination wedding in the islands, Island Mike is the best!)

 Be sure to check out the BONUS SECTION at end of the article for some never before seen advice on what to do right after the ceremony ends (hint: we dislike receiving lines).

 1. The Ceremony Line Up (or the Procession or Processional)

 2. Giving Away of the Bride

 4. Opening or Welcoming Remarks by Minister or Officiant

 12. The Kiss